 The next topic is wall mouldings or panel mouldings.
 Can you do them in a modern-style home?

 Sure.
 Why not?
 First of all, the mouldings are an embellishment.
 And while not essential, they can add a lot of architectural interest.

 In addition, it is quite popular these days to take an old home and make it more modern.
 I like this too if done tastefully.
 Here’s an example of an apartment that went way too far.

-And this is an example of home owners who renovated an old apartment and gave it a fresh modern look while still remaining its historical integrity.
+And this is an example of homeowners who renovated an old apartment and gave it a fresh modern look while still retaining its historical integrity.

 I chose the above photo because one could put a floral in a modern-style home, too.

 The other day, when we were discussing what to do to help this place along, I mentioned maybe painting the floor white. (here’s a gorgeous home with painted floors) and another post about painted wood floors

 However, I realize that this is horrifying for some of you.

 Therefore, if you are one of those that is traumatized, you might want to cover up your eyes for a sec.

 Okay, good.
 I’ll let you know when you can open them.
 For the rest of you, here is what I want to show you.